intergi/playwire-react-native-package/README.md

     end
     ```

+2. Define the `Playwire` dependency in the Podfile.
+If you want to install the `Total` version, use dependency below.

+    ```ruby
+    target 'Your Project Target' do
+        # ...
+        pod 'Playwire', '4.0.1'
+        # ...
+    end
+    ```

+    If you want to install the `COPPA` version, you should refer to the corresponding specification.

+    ```ruby
+    target 'Your Project Target' do
+        # ...
+        pod 'Playwire/Coppa', '4.0.1'
+        # ...
+    end
+    ```

-2. Install the pods.
+3. Install the pods.

     ```bash
     $ npx pod-install
     ```

-3. Open your .xcworkspace file to see the project in Xcode and check installed `react-native-playwire-sdk`.
+4. Open your .xcworkspace file to see the project in Xcode and check installed `react-native-playwire-sdk`.

     ```bash
     $ open your-project.xcworkspace